metagraph-dev/metagraph/docs/plugin_author_guide/compiler_plugins.rst

 change in the future.)

 4. Each subgraph will be passed to the compiler backend separately, along with any captured arguments.
-The backend will build a subprogram by flattening the subgraph into a linear call sequence and combining the IR from all of the operations into a single module.
+The backend will build a subprogram by combining the source code (the source code format depends on the specific compiler) from all tasks into a single module and generating a wrapper function to call each task in order.
+This module will be compiled and optimized into a single executable unit, allowing the compiler to perform cross-function optimizations.

 5. If compilation is successful, the compiler backend will return a newly generated Python function that calls the necessary unboxing functions for the